-British plums in the shops always means that summer is drawing to a close.
-No need to be despondant though, with lovely recipes for plums and especially this sticky, ginger and plum cake.
+British plums in the shops always mean that summer is drawing to a close.
+No need to be despondent though, with lovely recipes for plums and especially this sticky, ginger and plum cake.
 The cake is warmed through with lovely spices of ginger, mace, and mixed spiced and topped with sticky, sweet plums baked in the oven with the cake.

-The cake makes a lovley teatime treat or on an autumnal Afternoon Tea.
+The cake makes a lovely teatime treat or on an autumnal Afternoon Tea.

-- 450g / 1 lb fresh plums, halved and sone removed
+- 450g / 1 lb fresh plums, halved and stone removed

 - 3 tbsp Demerara sugar

 - 200g / 7 oz soft, dark brown sugar